-I usually opt out of soy milk (unless I’m having a Taiwanese breakfast with homemade soy milk), but I do love almond and coconut milk for my smoothies.
+I usually opt out of soy milk, but I do love almond and coconut milk for my smoothies.
 But have you ever checked out the ingredient list?
 Most of the store-bought non-dairy milks have an ingredient called carrageenan – an additive that can cause gastrointestinal inflammation and other health issues.
 Plus, soy has other anti-nutrients you should avoid.
 Read about the dangers of soy.
 And it’s actually pretty easy to make your own coconut milk or almond milk (or buy it from a reputable source – here’s where I buy coconut milk).

 3. Trail mix or trail mix bars

 Buying trail mix or snack bars may seem like an easier option, but again many brands are loaded with sugar (or worse high fructose corn syrup) and other additives.
 Again, it’s easier to make your own and make a big batch to use for the week.